Cristiano642/theSnakeGame/README.md

 If you want to contribute to this project, you can send suggestions, corrections or improvements through issues or pull requests.
 You can also contact me by my email: cristiano642@gmail.com

+I hope you enjoy my game and have fun!!